rust-lang/rfcs/text/0000-inferred-type-aliases.md

 1. *Encapsulation* ("Abstraction").

-   An `existential type Alias: Bar` only afford the operations that the bound `Bar` affords (+ `auto` trait leakage).
+   An `existential type Alias: Bar` only affords the operations that the bound `Bar` affords (+ `auto` trait leakage).
 This gives the user the ability to hide the concrete underlying type thereby making it possible to not overpromise and to change the underlying type at a later point in time.